• Skip to primary navigation

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-I’ve been trying to mix up my breakfast choices a little more because I’m such a creature of habit and these Sweet Potato Hash Browns hit the spot.
-Smoothies and oatmeal variations are my usual choices since they are so quick, filling, and nutrient-dense.
-But there are many other plant-based recipes for breakfast and this Sweet Potato Hash Brown recipe is one of them.
+I’ve been trying to mix up my breakfast choices a little more because I’m such a creature of habit.
+Smoothies and oatmeal variations are my usual choices since they are quick, filling, and nutrient-dense.
+But there are many other plant-based recipes for breakfast, and this Sweet Potato Hash Brown recipe is one of them.

 Sweet Potato Hash Browns

 Serve for breakfast or any meal of the day.
-Use the lighter sweet potato or the bright orange yams (actually I think they both are sweet potatoes.)
-As you may know, they are full of excellent plant-based nutrition.
+Use lighter sweet potatoes or bright orange yams (actually, I think they both are sweet potatoes.)

-Not only are these babies dynamic, but sweet spuds also offer a super-packed powerful punch of plant-based nutrition.
-Sweet potatoes (and yams) are an excellent source of vitamin A, in the form of beta-carotene, which is what feeds and nourishes our skin.
+These babies are a super-packed powerful punch of plant-based nutrition.
+Sweet potatoes (and yams) are an excellent source of vitamin A in the form of beta-carotene, which feeds and nourishes our skin.

 Look no further!
 Here are a few more sweet potato recipes: